avagsokich/avagsokich.github.io/README.md

 ### In class today, we created a map that shows the top 20 cycling cities across the world.

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1l160YFuNjZjELQK8IW0NlRGBLJmbq3c&ehbc=2E312F" width="640" height="480"></iframe>

+### 11.
+### My map focuses on the top 5 beaches in Europe, defining their prominence based on a holistic evaluation of cleanliness, tourist appeal, and natural beauty.
+By taking into account these key criteria, it offers a comprehensive guide for beachgoers and travelers seeking the ideal coastal destinations.
+The cleanliness factor ensures pristine and environmentally-friendly shores, promoting a healthy and enjoyable beach experience.
+Tourist attraction assesses the amenities, cultural vibrancy, and accessibility of each beach, making them appealing to a wide range of visitors.
+Meanwhile, the element of nature emphasizes the intrinsic beauty and ecological significance of these coastal areas, underscoring their unique and breathtaking landscapes.
+In combining these three aspects, the map provides a well-rounded perspective, guiding you to Europe's finest beaches for an unforgettable seaside adventure.

+<iframe src="https://www.google.com/maps/d/u/1/embed?mid=1euZVD3fKrj-UUoFBhhCbx5WqrR1kzpY&ehbc=2E312F" width="640" height="480"></iframe>